 In all, 51 included features and Cultural Discoveries help you discover the true nature of each destination you visit.
 Explore some of the world’s most iconic sites — like Rome’s historic center, the lost city of Pompeii, and the ancient Acropolis in Athens — as well as the most picturesque hideaways along the Mediterranean — like UNESCO-protected Alberobello with its iconic domed-roof homes, or the tiny island nation of Malta and its UNESCO-listed capital.

 When you return from a day of exploration, indulge in the numerous amenities of the Ocean Odyssey — your 77 cabin small ship, featuring a landmark 15 cabins designed for solo travelers!
 Treat yourself to a massage or a soak at the onboard spa, get energized in the gym, or sip a cocktail on the panoramic sun deck.
 Our small passenger-to-crew ratio ensures optimum service, and if you want to explore more on your own, our complimentary onboard Concierge can help you customize your adventure — from helping you secure tickets for onshore excursions to planning special private dining experiences for your group.
-Plus, thanks to the small size of our ship, we’ll berth in most ports that we visit allowing you to walk right off the ship and spend more time in your destination (be advised that tendering may be required in some locales).
+Plus, thanks to the small size of our ship, in most ports that we visit allow you to walk right off the ship and spend more time in your destination (be advised that tendering may be required in some locales).

 This itinerary is a combination of: Pearls of Greece and the Dalmatian Coast and Icons of the Mediterranean: Italy, Sicily & Croatia.